shawonk007/quickbuy_ecommerce/README.md

 6. Ensure that the necessary file and directory permissions are set to enable read and write access.
 7. Access the application through your web browser.

-**Note:** Make sure you have PHP and MySQL installed and properly configured on your server.
+**Note:** Make sure you have PHP version 8.2 and MySQL installed and properly configured on your server.

 ## Usage